ilkkapeltola/thumbmark-storage/lambda/README.md

-# Thumbmark Store backend
+# Thumbmark Storage backend

-This an example backend for the Thumbmark Store.
+This an example backend for the Thumbmark Storage.
 It is implemented using the Serverless framework, written in Typescript.

 It's a simple lambda function with a dynamodb table.
 Read more about this project from the top level readme file.